zizzs3228/CTF-Steganography/Readme.md

 + `steghide --extract -sf filename` - steg extraction (passphrase required)
 + `hexeditor filename.png` - to open hex of file and check if header is right and hight+width is also right
 + `stegcracker filename wordlist` - to bruteforce steghide tool
++ `binascii python` - python library to work with hex-files
 + LSB can be in any file, so use `GBS` to make image from file and then use `stegsolve.jar`
 + https://www.asciitohex.com/ - tool to decode different formats
 + https://gchq.github.io/CyberChef/ - also same tool